JanakPRB/CS4350-Die-Another-Day/README.md

 # CS4350-Die-Another-Day
 For CS4350 (Game Development Peoject) SEALs Team 7, Die Another Day is UE4 Powered Multiplayer FPS (With AI)

-How to launch the game:
+How to launch the game (choose 1 of 2 ways):
 1. If you want to build this project in Unreal Engine 4 (UE4):
 - Download the repo and the latest UE4 from Epic Games Launcher (https://www.epicgames.com/unrealtournament/download)
 - In the repo directory of the project, right-click on ShooterGame.uproject and "Switch Unreal Engine Version" to the latest you installed.